solana-mobile/solana-mobile-doc-site/docs/android-native/quickstart.md

 The `signTransactions` method accepts an array of serialized transactions and, on success, returns `signedPayloads` containing the corresponding signed payloads serialized as `ByteArray`.

-## Next Steps

-- Reference and learn about [Minty Fresh](https://github.com/solana-mobile/Minty-fresh) a Kotlin Android app where you can take a picture and mint it into NFT.

-- Dive into the [**Solana Program Library (SPL)**](https://spl.solana.com/) to learn about more interesting Solana Programs, like the [Token Program](https://spl.solana.com/token) used to create NFTs!